FawenYo/Eatender/README.md

 ----

-## Installation
+## Setup

-:exclamation: Attention!
-FastAPI hasn't support on Windows yet, you might need to run in WSL or Linux / Mac
+> :exclamation: Attention!
+FastAPI hasn't support on Windows yet, if you want to use it on Windows platform, you might need to run in WSL.

 Make sure you have already installed git tools and clone our repo to devices.